status-im/swarms/ideas/122-sob-metrics.md

 This swarm will be deemed successful and be closed upon the delivery of the above 6 milestones.
 If any of the above milestones cannot be completed within a 2-week window, they will be dropped from this swarm and parked for possible future development.

+## Success Metrics

+Tools and means are avilable to measure Key Results

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).